Qolors/FeedCord/README.md

 - Create a Discord Webhook
 - Create and Edit a local file or two

-FeedCord can be built from source or containerized with our Docker Image.
-Provided below is a quick guide to get up and running for both methods.
+Provided below is a quick guide to get up and running.

----

 ## Quick Setup

----

 ### 1. Create a new folder with a new file named `appsettings.json` inside with the following content: